logicuniverse/manifesto/README.md

 - **X-Axis (Push/Pull - Data Direction):** Determines the causality of data flow.
 - **Y-Axis (Time/Space - Execution Domain):** Defines the operational reality.
 - **Z-Axis (Dependency/Injection - Logic Transmission):** Acts as the conduit for pure logic.
-It injects external dependencies, service implementations, and logic closures (such as nested sub-LUs communicating with their parent) into the unit, akin to higher-order functions.
+It injects external dependencies, service implementations, and logic closures (such as nested sub-LUs communicating with their parent) into the unit, akin to, but physically orthogonal to, higher-order functions.

 **The Principle of Fractality:**